CrustaceanKing/Thomas-Wald/About.md

 # About - Who Am I & What Do I Do?
 <img align="left" src="MusicMe.png" width="500" height="655">
 Hey!
-My name is Sean Thomas Wald, I'm a **BOLD**
+My name is Sean Thomas Wald,
+**I'm a Producer,
+** Multi-instrumentalist,
+** and Singer/Songwriter!
 :

 ---
 I've been playing guitar from the age of 6, and ever since then I've had a passion both for playing music, but also writing it.
 I think as every writer's story goes: my initial songs were pretty objectively bad and very hard to listen to, but this didn't stop me from writing, so I kept making new songs, picking up new instruments along the way, and eventually got to where I am now!

-just keep going

-still going

-trying to see how much i need before stuff happens

-q

-q

-q

-q

-q

-q
+Some of my biggest inspirations are
+*Gary Clark Jr. ,
+*Royal Blood,
+*Highly Suspect,
+*Jimi Hendrix,
+*Reignwolf,
+*Trivium,

+and
+*the Blue Stones.

+I love making blues rock although I never limit myself creatively, from making a metal album to making an (upcoming) electronic album

 link to linktree
 ## Recent Release - Tales Under the Twin Suns